Steviedoobiedooo/django-backend-starter-template/README.md

 2. Navigate to the project directory.
 3. Run the following command to set up the project: bash setup.sh project_name app_name
     * Ex. bash setup.sh sample_project app
+4. This will start the project and run the app in localhost port 8080 and other related services.

 ## Services
 * Django Web Server (app)